Otto Antoine

-Life and work
+The Painter of Berlin

+Otto Antoine (1865-1951) For almost half a century, Otto Antoine was considered an important representative of cultural Berlin.
+In countless descriptions, he documented Berlin from the 19th century to the first half of the 20th century - for artist friends, he was "The Painter of Berlin".
+Otto Antoine gained his fame as a "post painter".
+The postal authority, in whose service he had been since 1883, recognized the artistic talent of the young official early on and generously supported him.

-He was born to Georg Antoine, a watchmaker, and his wife, Marie née Roesgen.
+Otto Antoine’s father Georg Antoine, a watchmaker, and his wife, Marie née Roesgen.
 While still very young, he displayed an aptitude for art, and was apprenticed to a local painter after completing his secondary education.
 Economic circumstances prevented him from pursuing that goal so, at the age of eighteen, he entered the civil service and became a clerk at the post office in the Lützel district of Koblenz.
 He continued to practice drawing and painting after work, and was often assigned to do calligraphy, due to his elegant handwriting.

 When the Secretary of the Post Office, Heinrich von Stephan, became aware of his talent, arrangements were made for him to study in Berlin.
 He went there in 1891, enrolled at the Prussian Academy of Art, and studied landscape painting.
 His most influential instructor was Franz Skarbina.
 While studying, he worked at the Oberpostdirektion, where he painted façades and small murals, depicting post offices.

 In 1902, he was appointed an assistant at the Postal Museum; selecting, processing and copying images for inclusion.
 Occasionally, he helped to oversee their postage stamp collection.
 For many years, he was allowed to use his office as a studio for his own artwork which, by then, consisted almost entirely of Berlin cityscapes.
 In addition to painting, he was a talented graphic artist; designing New Years cards, invitation cards, advertisements and more.
 He was also a member of the Verein Berliner Künstler (Artists' Association), and a regular participant in the Große Berliner Kunstausstellung.